gamer-project/gamer/doc/wiki/Adding-New-Simulations.md

    } // FUNCTION : Output_HDF5_TestProb
    ```
 > [!NOTE]
-> You should contain all the variables in step 2 of [Add Problem-specific Parameters](#iv-add-problem-specific-parameters)
+> You should contain all the variables in step 2.

 > [!CAUTION]
 > There should be at least one variable to store.
 Otherwise, it should be like